 - has natural antimicrobial and antioxidant properties — thanks to its enzymatic activity, low pH, and high polyphenol content [4].

-- promotes wound healing – a Cochrane review found that medical honey accelerates healing of partial-thickness burns compared to conventional methods [5].
+- supports wound healing — a Cochrane review found that medicinal honey accelerates healing in partial-thickness burns compared with conventional methods [5].

 - contains prebiotic compounds that support the gut microbiome, especially oligosaccharides that promote the growth of beneficial bacteria [6].

-- soothes sore throats and respiratory tracts by coating mucous membranes and reducing irritation [7].
+- soothes sore throats and calms the airways by coating mucous membranes and reducing irritation [7].

 Description: Natural honey flowing from a wooden spoon

-Raw honey and single-flower honeys – like Manuka, wildflower, or acacia honey – contain especially high levels of enzymes and plant compounds, making them ideal for health applications.
+Raw honey and monofloral honeys — such as Manuka, wildflower, or acacia honey — contain especially high levels of enzymes and plant compounds, making them ideal for health applications.

-2. Bee Bread – The Fermented Power Source of the Hive
+2. Bee Bread – The Hive’s Fermented Power Source

-If honey is the nectar of life, then bee bread is the energy source of the hive.
-This often overlooked product is a naturally fermented mixture of pollen, honey, and bee enzymes stored in the comb.
-The fermentation process improves nutrient absorption – turning simple pollen into a complex, probiotic food.
+If honey is the nectar of life, then bee bread is the hive’s energy source.
+This often overlooked product is a naturally fermented blend of pollen, honey, and bee enzymes stored in the comb.
+The fermentation process improves nutrient absorption — turning simple pollen into a complex, probiotic food.

 Research shows that bee bread: